Rafqa Pietra Choboq Ar-Rayès: Monastery of St. Simon

 On July 12, 1871, at the age of thirty-nine, Rafqa began her novitiate into the new monastery and then on August 25, 1873, she "professed her perpetual vows of poverty, chastity and obedience in the spirit of the strict Rule of the Baladita Order".
-She took on the new name that was her mother’s: Rafqa, (Rebecca), the name of Abraham's great-granddaughter and wife of his son Isaac.
+She took on the new name that was her mother’s: Rafqa, (Rebecca), the name of Abraham's great-niece and wife of his son Isaac.

 St. Simon Monastery was situated on a high altitude, where the winters were very harsh.
 The nuns followed a very rigid daily schedule throughout the year.
 Prayer and manual labour became the rule of their daily lives.
 The nuns planted and harvested vegetables and grain in the surrounding fields.
 They also cultivated silkworms and sewed vestments for churches.
 Rafqa remained in this monastery until 1897.